 - 1. Unscrew the oil level stick and wipe it with a clean cloth. - 2.
+Install the oil level stick completely into the engine crankcase.

-Install the oil level stick and thread it into the engine case. - 3.
-Remove the oil level stick; the engine oil level should be above the "L" mark but not higher than the "F" mark.
+■ NOTE: The oil level stick should be threaded into the engine crankcase for checking purposes.

+3. Remove the oil level stick: the engine oil level should be between the lower level and upper level on the stick.

 Do not overfill the engine with oil.
-Always make sure the oil level is above the "L" mark but not higher than the "F" mark.
+Always make sure the oil level is between the lower and upper levels on the stick.

-Seat Latch
+Seat Lock

-To remove the seat, pull back on the latch release (located under the right rear of the seat); then raise the rear of the seat and slide it rearward.
+1. To remove the seat, push the seat lock lever rearward (located at the rear of the ATV under the seat).
+Raise the rear end of the seat and slide it rearward.

-2. To lock the seat into position, slide the front of the seat into the seat retainers and push down firmly on the rear of seat.
+2. To lock the seat into position, slide the front of the seat into the seat retainers and push down firmly on back of seat.
 The seat should automatically lock into position.

 Make sure the seat is secure before mounting the ATV.
-Serious injury may result if the seat is not properly secured.
+Severe personal injury may result if the seat is not properly secured.

-Safety Flag Bracket
+Safety Flag/Bracket

 A bracket is provided for mounting a flag at the rear of the ATV.
+The flag should be displayed to make the ATV more visible.